cruz209/kickstart-ai/README.md

-🚀 LiftOff
+🚀 kickstart-ai

-AI-powered code scaffolding that actually respects your brain.
-LiftOff turns a short natural-language request into a clean, debuggable project skeleton — Flask apps, FastAPI services, Streamlit dashboards, RAG demos, whatever.
+AI-powered code scaffolding that actually respects your brain. kickstart-ai turns a short natural-language request into a clean, debuggable project skeleton — Flask apps, FastAPI services, Streamlit dashboards, RAG demos, whatever.
 It generates the folder structure, starter code, configs, templates, and even validates the output so you don’t get hallucinated junk.

 Not a Cursor clone.
 Not a “press button → production SaaS” hallucination machine.
 Just a reliable launchpad that gets you from idea → working scaffold fast, while keeping you in control of the real coding.

-✨ What LiftOff Does
+✨ What kickstart-ai Does

 Parses vague user intent